-The state Senate and House have approved bills eliminating the criminal charge for carrying an ounce or less of marijuana.
+The state Senate and House have approved bills for carrying an ounce or less of marijuana.

 The legislation passed the House in a 50 to 24 vote and passed the Senate in a 28 to 6 vote.
 Each bill must now pass in the opposite chamber in order to become law.
 If enacted, Rhode Island would become the 15th state to decriminalize marijuana.